-China suspends social media accounts of Covid policy critics
+China suspends social media accounts of COVID policy critics

 Nonetheless, China is forging ahead with a plan to end mandatory quarantines for people arriving from abroad beginning on Sunday.

-However, the end to mass testing, a lack of basic data such as the number of deaths, infections and severe cases, and the potential emergence of new variants have prompted governments elsewhere to institute virus testing requirements for travelers from China.
+However, the end to mass testing, a highly limited amount of basic data such as the number of deaths, infections and severe cases, and the potential emergence of new variants have prompted governments elsewhere to institute virus testing requirements for travelers from China.

 The World Health Organization has also expressed concern about the lack of data from China, while the U.S. is requiring a negative test result for travelers from China within 48 hours of departure.

+The numbers are a fraction of those announced by the U.S., which has put its death toll at more than 1 million among some 101 million cases.

+But they’re also much smaller than the estimates being released by some local governments.
+Zhejiang, a province on the east coast, said Tuesday it was seeing about 1 million new cases a day.

-China has said the testing requirements aren’t science-based and has threatened unspecified countermeasures.
+China has said the testing requirements being imposed by foreign governments — most recently Germany and Sweden — aren’t science-based and has threatened unspecified countermeasures.
 Its spokespeople have said the situation is under control, and reject accusations of a lack of preparation for reopening.

+Despite such assertions, the Health Commission on Saturday rolled out regulations for strengthened monitoring of viral mutations, including testing of urban wastewater.
+The lengthy rules called for increased data gathering from hospitals and local government health departments and stepped-up checks on “pneumonia of unknown causes.”

 If a variant emerges in an outbreak, it is found through genetic sequencing of the virus.